gitkeniwo/knowledge-engineering-course-project/README.md

 ### Create a free-tier aura instance

+As of June 2024, neo4j aura offers one free-tier instance with 200,000 nodes and 400,000 relations.
 Visit https://neo4j.com/cloud/platform/aura-graph-database/ and start a free instance.
 After you register your instance, you may either work with it using neo4j web workspace or use the credentials to work with local clients and python drivers.

 *Attention* Aura does not support CSV import by cypher scripts.
-However, it does offers a GUI import interface `https://workspace-preview.neo4j.io/workspace/import`, but you need to configure every field of the mapping each time when you import, so it could be unhandy at times.
+However, it does offer a GUI import interface `https://workspace-preview.neo4j.io/workspace/import`, but you need to configure every field of the mapping each time you import, so it could be unhandy at times.

 ### Set up a local neo4j server